Rahul-Jain-16/Predictive-Analytics/README.md

 # Predictive-Analytics
-Data cleaning, transformation, manipulation, modeling, visualisation, linear regression, multivariate regression, ARIMA
+PYTHON: Data cleaning, transformation, manipulation, modeling, visualisation, linear regression, multivariate regression, ARIMA

 **Background:**
 The report is to forecast the behaviour of a number of key economic indicators until December 2021; the relevant data sets are to be obtained from the UK Government Oce for National Statistics (ONS{for short) website.
 A recommendation is sought as to whether these economic indicators can be used to forecast the FTSE 100 Financial Times Index itself, in the context of the ongoing economic crisis.